ashley-hunter/module-search/README.md

 # Module Search

 Module Search is a simple utility library to assist in locating a module.

+### Installation

+Install simply by using:

+`npm install module-search --save-dev`

+or

+`yarn add module-search --dev`

+### Usage

 The following function is exported:

 `moduleSearch(packageName, options)`